mmistakes/minimal-mistakes/_posts/2023-01-03-kotlin-coroutines-101.md

 This article introduces Kotlin coroutines, a powerful tool for asynchronous programming.
 Kotlin's coroutines fall under the umbrella of structured concurrency.
 They implement a model of concurrency which you can consider similar to Java virtual threads, [Cats Effect](https://blog.rockthejvm.com/cats-effect-fibers/) and [ZIO fibers](https://blog.rockthejvm.com/zio-fibers/).
 In detail, we'll present some use cases concerning the use of coroutines on backend services, not on the Android environment.

-The article requires a minimum knowledge of the Kotlin language.
-Still, you should be fine if you come from a Scala background.
+The article requires existing knowledge of Kotlin.

+> Coroutines can be tough.
+If you need to get the Kotlin fundamentals **fast** and with thousands of lines of code and a project under your belt, you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 ## 1. Background and Setup